-- The DSL will ensure that all new staff and volunteers (including agency and third party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This will be achieved via: - Online learning - Specific training via the DSL - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved by: - Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given - Updates within staff meetings - o E-mails to staff - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be achieved by: - o Ensuring safeguarding is discussed at all staff meetings to gain the views of all staff - o Holding regular DSL meetings - The DSL and head of school will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the governing body (Mrs P Hatt), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved by: - Annual face to face safeguarding training for all staff using staff development days run by the DSL ensuring local context is given - Updates within staff meetings - o E-mails to staff - $\circ$ $\,$ On line training from accredited providers - South Avenue Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - Regular DSL Meetings - Staff meetings - The DSL and head of school will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.